Google Cardboard brings VR to your phone.

 So it's made of actual cardboard?

 Google's original design and several of the designs that followed have been made of cardboard with plastic lenses and a rubber band to hold your phone in place.
 Those designs are far from your only option, however.
 Google has made Cardboard something any company can manufacture, and as a result there are now dozens of options to choose from Some Cardboard models are still made of actual cardboard, but many are made of plastic.
+There are even travel sized options that can fit right into your pocket.

 In some promotional efforts, Google Cardboard designs have been made from McDonalds Happy Meal boxes and even Budweiser beer packaging.
 These options are designed to be temporary and fragile, but encourage the user to re-purpose the packaging for their purchase in order to peek into the VR world by putting their phone in the container and holding it up to their faces.